Leonardo da Vinci's resume

 Moreover, for a total print run of 188 copies, the book comes in the following editions:

-- 71 numbered copies printed on pure cotton ivory Magnani wove paper, made in Tuscany(details and prince on request);
+- 71 copies printed on pure cotton ivory Magnani wove paper, made in Tuscany(details and prince on request);

-- 6 numbered copies printed on pure cotton heavy Magnani paper, made in Tuscany, details and prince on request);
+- 6 copies printed on pure cotton heavy Magnani paper, made in Tuscany, details and prince on request);

-- 2 numbered copies printed on pure cotton Rives paper, made in France, where Leonardo spent his last two years.
+- 2 copies printed on pure cotton Rives paper, made in France, where Leonardo spent his last two years.